dangaiden/blog/content/post/2022/vmexplore-europe-local-guide.md

 ## General information

-The event will take place from the 7th (Monday) to 10th (Thursday) of November at "https://cutt.ly/4eoPvEw">Fira Gran Via in Barcelona, Spain.
+The event will take place from the 7th (Monday) to the 10th (Thursday) of November at [Fira Gran Via](https://cutt.ly/4eoPvEw) in Barcelona, Spain.

-Also, it is a great way to connect with a lot of people from the community, vendors or other persons that you could be interested (try not to be aggresive when approaching they).
+Also, it is a great way to connect with a lot of people from the community, vendors, or other persons that you could be interested in (try not to be aggressive when approaching them).

-People are really friendly so, don't be shy (you can try first on Twitter) and try speaking to members from the vCommunity (if you you don't know what it is just search for #vCommunity on Twitter!) for example.
+People are really friendly so, don't be shy (you can try first on Twitter) and try speaking to members from the vCommunity (if you don't know what it is just search for #vCommunity on Twitter!) for example.

-Besides, **be sure to meet the vBrownbag crew** (which I am part of) in the Tech talks area, so feel free to say **"Hi!" :)**
+Besides, be sure to meet the vBrownbag crew (which I am part of) in the Tech talks area, so feel free to say **"Hi!" :)**

 ## Some notes

-In Spain, *tipping is entirely optional* and its not very common so, it's up to you if you want to leave a tip in case the service was exceptional or you think it deserves it.
+In Spain, **tipping is entirely optional** and its not very common so, it's up to you if you want to leave a tip in case the service was exceptional or you think it deserves it.

 In restaurants, shops, etc. the VAT tax is included.
 Therefore, you don't have to worry to calculate an extra amount of money.

 Also, once you pay with credit card (VISA branded cards are the most used here) they will make you enter the PIN code of your credit card (a bit different than the US).

-I know it's late but, hotels near Fira are nice and a bit expensive.
-The best zone I think it is near Sants where there are cheaper hotels, nice transport connections, and great ambient.

-The official language in Barcelona is Spanish but *most of the population speak in Catalan*.
-Saying that, don't worry if you don't understand some signboards from the street or public places.
+The official language in Barcelona is Spanish but *most of the population speaks Catalan*.
+Be ready to don't understand some signboards from the street or public places.

 ## Transportation

 There are 3 different train services: Renfe (Local Train), TMB (metro/subway/underground) and FGC (Regional Train).

 *Renfe* and *TMB* are the most used because they have more combinations than the FGC and also better schedules.

-So, basically, you will see in this guide mentioning train for Renfe and metro/subway/underground for TMB.
+Then, you will see in this guide mentioning "train" for *Renfe* (the company) and metro/subway/underground for *TMB*.

 > Masks are mandatory when using any public transport.

 ### Coming from the airport

-Once you land at El Prat airport, there are a few ways to go to the city of Barcelona:
+Once you have landed at "El Prat" airport, there are a few ways to go to the city of Barcelona:

   * *Taxi* (expensive but more convenient for people with less time or when the hotel is located in an isolated area).
-It will costs between 30-40 € from the Barcelona Airport to *Sants* (always depending on the traffic).
+It will cost between 30-50 € from the *Barcelona Airport* to *Sants* (always depending on the traffic).

 Putting the hand luggage on the taxi trunk costs an additional euro.
-One of the services available is *FreeNow* or *Cabify* as *Uber* and Cabifiy are not available in Barcelona.
+One of the services available is *FreeNow* or *Cabify* as *Uber* is not available in Barcelona.

   - *By train, service called [Renfe](https://www.renfe.com/content/dam/renfe/es/Viajeros/Secciones/Cercanias/Mapas/barcelona.png)

 You can go to the *Aeroport* (airport) stop on the *R2 Nord* line (you must go to Terminal 2 to take the train).
 This line will take you to Sants-Estacio and will be great for people staying near Sants.

 This line is less frequent than the next option but it takes less time.
-Pricing is subjected to zones.
+Pricing is subject to zones.
 In that case, From Aeroport to Sants-Estacio the price for a single ticket will be 4.60 €.

   - By metro/subway, *TMB*: